 - Maintenance requests

-For instance, a company sales contract most likely consists of boilerplate language in standardized form; elements that change include the parties involved, the specific product or service being sold, key dates, prices, special terms and conditions, and signatures.
+For instance, a company sales contract most likely consists of boilerplate language in standardized form; elements that change include the parties involved, the specific product or service being sold, key dates, prices, special terms and conditions, and electronic signatures.

 That data — even the signature — can be collected via an online form and plugged into a contract template, eliminating the need to create every new contract from scratch.
 The same goes for hundreds of other similar document types.